vyos/vyos-documentation/docs/configuration/service/dhcp-server.rst

    respond to the client.
 The lease will remain abandoned for a minimum of abandon-lease-time seconds (defaults to 24 hours).

-   If a there are no free addressses but there are abandoned IP addresses, the DHCP server will attempt to reclaim an abandoned IP address regardless of the value of abandon-lease-time.
+   If a there are no free addresses but there are abandoned IP addresses, the DHCP server will attempt to reclaim an abandoned IP address regardless of the value of abandon-lease-time.